Dynamics of individual active elastic filaments with chiral self-propulsion: Time-Dependent Evolution of Elastic Filaments

 For both values of $\alpha$ examined in Fig.~\ref{fig:phase space 2}, an interesting banding feature emerges in the region separating the green and blue sections.
 This can be explained as follows.
 The functions $\mathrm{Re}[\lambda_{1,n}]$ and $\mathrm{Re}[\lambda_{2,n}]$ are continuous functions of $n\in\mathbb{R}$ though the stability criterion only requires that they be positive at all \textit{integer} values $n\in\mathbb{Z}$.
 This is because filaments of finite length only support discrete Fourier modes.
 Accordingly, these functions can have a negative minimum trough so long as the entire interval over which they are negative contains no integer.
 As $g_S$ and $g_B$ are varied, the location and width of this trough moves, sometimes including an integer value, sometimes not.
 The green bands within the blue region are those regions where at least one of the functions has a negative minimum but this minimum falls precisely between two integers and thus doesn't induce instability.

 Though this stability analysis suggests that the small curvature solution is linearly stable so long as $g_S/\sin(\alpha)$ is sufficiently large, in the previous section, we argued that the small curvature solutions are not physically realizable at all as they correspond to highly compressed states.
-Furthermore, near the phase transition described by the solid black lines in Fig.~\ref{fig:phase space 2}, \textit{both} curved solutions have unphysically large compression.
-Accordingly, though the above stability analysis states that constant curvature solutions can be linearly stable right up to the phase transition line, we expect this particular conclusion to only be meaningful for points sufficiently far from the the phase transition.
+Furthermore, near the bifurcation described by the solid black lines in Fig.~\ref{fig:phase space 2}, \textit{both} curved solutions have unphysically large compression.
+Accordingly, though the above stability analysis states that constant curvature solutions can be linearly stable right up to the critical line, we expect this particular conclusion to only be meaningful for points sufficiently far away from it.